silpinj/WebTool/README.md

-# WebTool-TFM-IT
+# Web tool for the study of the influence of mobility variables on COVID-19 incidence
-Web tool for the study of the influence of mobility variables on COVID-19 incidence - Master Thesis - UC3M
+Master Thesis - Master in Telecommunications Engineering - UCM3

 To install this web tool locally:
 1. Download this project.